Architecture

 • light / dark modes

-Semantic Roles apply meaning and intent to a themed system.
+Semantic Roles apply meaning and intent to the system.

 • clear reasoning across interfaces